Peter MacDonald (Navajo leader): Time in prison

+The Navajo Nation Council suspended MacDonald in February 1989.
+The council had suspected that MacDonald accepted kickbacks from contractors and corporations.
+The ensuing political turmoil and unrest over the next five months culminated on 20 July 1989, when a riot broke out in Window Rock, Arizona.
+During a march in support of MacDonald at tribal headquarters, a group of hundreds of demonstrators stormed the tribe's administration and finance building, where they fought with tribal police officers.
+Two of the demonstrators, Arnold Begay and Jimmy Dixon, were shot and killed by tribal police, and 11 other people were injured.

 MacDonald was eventually convicted of defrauding the Navajo Nation in tribal court, but served only a few months of that sentence before being convicted in federal court of conspiracy to commit burglary and kidnapping charges connected to the Window Rock riot.

 MacDonald was convicted on US Federal conspiracy charges for inciting the riot and for taking bribes and kickbacks.
 MacDonald also served a federal sentence for fraud and racketeering convictions.

 In 1990, Peter MacDonald was sent to the Federal Correctional Institution, Fort Worth Texas.
 Within several years he was convicted of more US federal crimes including fraud, extortion, riot, bribery, and corruption stemming from the Navajo purchase of the Big Boquillas Ranch in Northwestern Arizona.
 MacDonald was then moved from the general federal prison unit into a prison hospital after experiencing chest pains.
 MacDonald was imprisoned at the Federal Correctional Institution, Fort Worth, in 1992.

 Commuted prison sentence

 The Navajo Tribal Council pardoned MacDonald in 1995 as he was serving his sentence at the Federal Correctional Institution, Fort Worth – noting in their pardon that certain allegations could not possibly have been true and re-establishing the Navajo concept of hozhonji, the Beauty Way, and the need to forgive and ask forgiveness.

 The day before President Bill Clinton left office in 2001, U.S. Rep. Patrick J. Kennedy lobbied the White House to commute the sentence of the former leader.
 President Clinton granted the request, along with dozens of other commutations and pardons.